IEEE-University-of-Houston/IEEE-UH-Cpp-Tutorial-Level-2/README.md

 2. Data Types
 3. Operators and Precedence
 4. If statements and Loops
-5. Inputs and Arrays (In progress)
+5. Inputs and Arrays
-6. Nested if statements and Matrices (Future)
+6. Nested if statements/loops and Matrices (In progress)
 7. Pointers (Future)